kramfs/nodejs-app/README.md

 DOCKER-COMPOSE
 1. Clone the repo: `git clone https://github.com/kramfs/nodejs-app.git`
 2. Chdir to the cloned repo: `cd nodejs-app`
-3. Rename the `.env.template` to `.env`.
+3. Copy the `.env.template` to `.env` with `cp -vf .env.template .env'.
 This utilizes a docker-compose build to create the application and uses an environment variable file to populate the needed data.
-This is the credentials for the MySQL database which is sensitive info and the file is shared with the nodejs-app so it can connect to the database.
+This is the credentials for the MySQL database which is sensitive info and the file is shared with the nodejs-app so it can connect to the database. --FOR THIS EXERCISE: DON'T CHANGE THE CONTENT OF THE .env--
 4. That's it, let build the app: `docker-compose build`
 5. Run the app: `docker-compose up`.
 Add `-d` parameter to run in daemon mode.
 6. Clean up - stop by interrupting the process with `ctrl`+`c` or `docker-compose down` if run with `-d` parameter